-You will be given oral analgesics (pills) for the pain.
-You should continue your breathing exercises and walking.
+You will be given or all analgesics (pills) for the pain.
+You should continue your breathing exercises and walking

-The nursing staff will give you this information orally and in writing at the first surgical visit, when they inform you about the type of operation that they are going to perform.
+The nursing staff will give you this information orally and in writing at the first surgical visit, when they worm you about the type of operation that they are going to perform.